Lefschetz decompositions of Kudla-Millson theta functions: Introduction

 \subsection{Acknowledgments}

-We would like to thank Siegfried Böcherer, Soumya Das, Jens Funke, Paul Kiefer, Zhiyuan Li, Martin Möller, Riccardo Salvati-Manni, Oliver Stein and Brandon Williams for useful conversations on the topics of the present paper.
+We thank the referees for their careful reading of our paper and for helpful comments.
+We would like to thank Siegfried Böcherer, Soumya Das, Jens Funke, Luis García, Paul Kiefer, Zhiyuan Li, Niklas Ludwig, Martin Möller, Riccardo Salvati-Manni, Oliver Stein and Brandon Williams for useful conversations on the topics of this paper.
 The authors acknowledge support by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Collaborative Research Centre TRR 326 \textit{Geometry and Arithmetic of Uniformized Structures}, project number 444845124.